 - Unusual calls, social media posts, or other pleas for help or sympathy

 Any of these signs could be an indication of a potentially dangerous change in mood and recovery.

 Step 2: If you notice any of the above, start with an open, friendly conversation.

 Step 3: If in doing the first two steps, your concerns persist, reach out for help.
 Speak to a center with treatment programs addressing an individual holistically.

 Some surprising tools or techniques may help an addict in recovery experiencing Seasonal Affective Disorder: light therapy, outdoor activity, but even art therapy or dietary changes may assist.
 Expert help is advised.

-If you or a loved one are feeling the “winter blues,” address it—waiting may only make it worse!
+If you or a loved one are addicts in recovery and are feeling the “winter blues,” address it—waiting may only make it worse!